MicrosoftDocs/learn/learn-pr/aspnetcore/modernize-aspnet-framework-to-core/includes/3-evaluate-modernization-options.md

 ## Option 3: Incremental Upgrade

-In a large number of cases, development teams decide to implement a phased update to .NET Core.
-This will allow you to continue to use the existing ASP.NET MVC 5 application, but will allow you to upgrade the .NET Core runtime in a series of smaller steps.
+In a large number of cases, development teams decide to implement a phased update to ASP.NET Core.
+This will allow you to continue to use the existing ASP.NET MVC 5 application, but will allow you to upgrade the .NET runtime in a series of smaller steps.
 This is generally approached by [dividing the application by either vertical slices or horizontal layers](/dotnet/architecture/porting-existing-aspnet-apps/incremental-migration-strategies), and approaching each upgrade as a separate step.

 ## Additional opportunities